 A good telecommunications disaster recovery plan can be put together in a matter of hours, not days, and the costs are trivial compared to the risks.
 This isn’t the business of comparing the price to the value of what’s being protected.
 Figuring ROI on disaster recovery investments is extremely hard to determine.
 The better question: What is a client worth to the company?
 Typically, the cost of a telecommunications disaster recovery service is a mere fraction of the cost of a lost client.
 That alone should be a major decision-making factor in putting together a proper telecommunications disaster recovery plan.

-Why is Virtual PBX talking about this?
-Because a by-product of using our service is automatic telecom disaster recovery — your phone calls are being handled by an off-site service.
-With Follow Me Calling, you don’t have to be in the office to take your calls.
+Why is Virtual PBX talking about business communication systems disaster recovery?
+Because a by-product of using our service is an automatic disaster recovery plan: your phone calls are being handled by an off-site service.
+With features like Call Forwarding and Follow Me Calling, you don’t have to be in the office to take your calls.
 Even if you have a hardware phone system that you’re not intending to do away with, protect it and those inbound calls using our PBX Parachute service — a virtual phone service for disaster recovery purposes.

 Bottom line is that too many companies leave their main asset – their phones – unprotected.
 A disaster or even a small phone line outage could cost a company significantly, both in customer revenue as well as a hard-earned reputation.
 With a bit of effort, some good research, and a simple telecom disaster recovery plan, a company can weather the storms of small mundane outages as well as the large natural disasters.
 And best of all, their customers may not even know it.